otaviojava/money-api-book/en/chapter6_2_2.md

 #### Maximum and Minimum

 **Moneta** provides maximum and minimum reductions.
-Given a stream on monetary values, you could easily get the maximum or minimum values.
+Given a stream of monetary values, you could easily get the maximum or minimum values.
 Here's an example.

 ```java
 public class ReduceMaxMinMonetaryAmount {